 Working Group Events

-Find out further information on conceptualizing, organizing, and planning formal and informal events or contact one of our current reading groups and research clusters (Objectivity & Justice, Queer Ecologies; Race, Genomics, and the Media; Science FARE, and the Third Street Project) or let us know above.
+Find out further information on conceptualizing, organizing, and planning formal and informal events or contact one of our current reading groups and research clusters (Objectivity & Justice; Queer Ecologies; Race, Genomics, and the Media; Science FARE; Just Biomedicine; and Theorizing Race After Race), or let us know above.

 Science & Justice practices an experimental method for curating dialogues called “critical listening.”
 Critical listening is a methodological tool to open up a space for reflective conversation across multiple events.
 The practice of critical listening will identify and develop key questions, critiques, and concerns providing a way to reflexively link those reflections into future projects and discussions.
 The role of the Critical Listener is to pay attention to the conversations taking place at our events, focusing especially on aspects that may go unreported in a transcription.
 Find more on the critical listener guide.